Inventor of AK-47, most popular firearm ever, dies at 94

-MOSCOW — Mikhail Kalashnikov started out wanting to make farm equipment, but the harvest he reaped was one of blood as the designer of the AK-47 assault rifle.
+MOSCOW — Mikhail Kalashnikov started out wanting to make farm equipment, but the harvest he reaped was one of blood as the designer of the AK-47 assault rifle, the world's most popular firearm.

-It was the carnage of World War II, when Nazi Germany overran much of the Soviet Union, that altered his course and made his name as well-known for bloodshed as Smith, Wesson and Colt.
+It was the carnage of World War, when Nazi Germany overran much of the Soviet Union, which altered his course and made his name as well-known for bloodshed as Smith, Wesson and Colt.
 The distinctive shape of the gun, often called “a Kalashnikov,” appeared on revolutionary flags and adorns memorabilia.

-Kalashnikov, 94, died on Monday in a hospital in Izhevsk, the capital of the Udmurtia republic, where he lived, said Viktor Chulkov, a spokesman for the republic's president.
+Kalashnikov died Monday at age 94 in a hospital in Izhevsk, the capital of the Udmurtia republic where he lived, said Viktor Chulkov, a spokesman for the republic's president.
 He did not give a cause of death.
+Kalashnikov had been hospitalized for the past month with unspecified health problems.

-Kalashnikov often said he felt untroubled by his contribution to bloodshed.
+Kaslashnikov often said he felt personally untroubled by his contribution to bloodshed.

 “I sleep well.
-It's the politicians who are to blame for failing to come to an agreement and resorting to violence,” he said in 2007.
+It's the politicians who are to blame for failing to come to an agreement and resorting to violence,” he told The Associated Press in 2007.

 The AK-47 — “Avtomat Kalashnikov” and the year it went into production — is the world's most popular firearm, favored by guerrillas, terrorists and the soldiers of many armies.
 An estimated 100 million guns are spread worldwide.

-Though it isn't especially accurate, its ruggedness and simplicity are exemplary: it performs in sandy or wet conditions, which jam more sophisticated weapons such as the American M-16.
+Though it isn't especially accurate, its ruggedness and simplicity are exemplary: it performs in sandy or wet conditions which jam more sophisticated weapons such as the U.S. M-16.

-The moment that set his course was in the 1941 battle of Bryansk against Nazi forces, when a shell hit his tank.
-Recovering from wounds in the hospital, Kalashnikov brooded about the superior automatic rifles he'd seen the Nazis deploy; his ideas bore fruit five years later.
+The moment that firmly set his course was in the 1941 battle of Bryansk against Nazi forces, when a shell hit his tank.
+Recovering from wounds in the hospital, Kalashnikov brooded about the superior automatic rifles he'd seen the Nazis deploy; his rough ideas and revisions bore fruit five years later.

-“Blame the Nazi Germans for making me become a gun designer,” Kalashnikov said.
+“Blame the Nazi Germans for making me become a gun designer,” said Kalashnikov.
 “I always wanted to construct agricultural machinery.”

 Show commenting policy